 By renting, we can maximise the use of each item of clothing by providing a service that ensures it's well maintained, repaired and enjoyed by as many families as possible.
-Baby clothes are kept in circulation, not at the back of a drawer, meaning they're being reused as much as possible.
+Kids' clothes are kept in circulation, not at the back of a drawer, meaning they're being reused as much as possible.
 Obviously buying second hand is also a great option to help us reuse garments, but we think renting just has the edge.
 You can read here why Renting is more sustainable than second hand.

 Recycling after rental

-If baby clothes are really beyond repair then we try to upcycle them, or if that's not possible, the last resort is to recycle them.
+If clothes are really beyond repair then we try to upcycle them, or if that's not possible, the last resort is to recycle them.
 As we are responsible for the clothes, we ensure that none ever end up in landfill.